clastix/cluster-api-control-plane-provider-kamaji/README.md

 ### 🛠 Development

 This document describes how to use kind and [Tilt](https://tilt.dev/) for a simplified workflow that offers easy deployments and rapid iterative builds.
-Before the next steps, make sure the initial setup for development environment steps is complete.
+Before the next steps, make sure the initial setup for development environment step is complete.

 1. Create a `kind` cluster according to the [CAPI Infrastructure Provider requirements](https://cluster-api.sigs.k8s.io/user/quick-start#install-andor-configure-a-kubernetes-cluster) you're planning to use
 2. [Install Cluster API](https://cluster-api.sigs.k8s.io/user/quick-start#initialize-the-management-cluster) with the `clusterctl` CLI